Bacardi rum cake was a huge hit back in the 1970s.

 The original Bacardi rum cake recipe calls for Bacardi Ocho.

-It’s a golden rum with “a deep, layered, and mellow flavor of dried fruits” and notes of oak and spices.
+It’s a golden rum with “a deep, layered, and mellow flavor of dried fruits.”
+You’ll also notice notes of oak and spices.

-The brand also suggests you use Bacardi spiced rum or Bacardi Oro as alternatives.
+The brand suggests you use Bacardi spiced rum or Bacardi Oro as alternatives.

 As for me, I think any good-quality golden or dark rum works!
 The important thing is that you like its taste.